Printed fromBmoreJewish.com

 Learn More

-• SHABBAT SERVICES & KIDDUSH FARBRENGENSabbat, June 13, 10:00 AM
+• SHABBAT SERVICES & KIDDUSH FARBRENGENSabbat, July 11, 10:00 AM

-SHABBAT MEVARCHIM TAMUZ!
+SHABBAT MEVARCHIM MENACHEM AV!

 Join us for a lively Shabbat morning Davening and some inspirational learning, followed by Kiddush, hot Chollent & Farbrengen!